assefamaru/cellosaurus-api/docs/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see [LICENSE](../LICENSE) for details.